Top 10 Best Sites

 At the end of the date, go in for a kiss on the cheek and a hug.

 This includes a romantic meal somewhere nice with a more intimate setting and more getting to know each other.
-End the evening with a more passionate kiss.
+You may want to end the evening with a more passionate kiss.

 This could be a meal at one of your houses with a few drinks and a nice meal.
 If you both want, the date could lead to the bedroom, where there will be fireworks and passion.